mstocco/mariostoc.co/content/traininglog/20220130-ironman2022-30weeksout.md

 Below is a rough idea, expressed in distance recorded, of how training has trended the since the end of November.

 ![Monthly Graph](/assets/jpg/training-20220206.jpeg)
+The goal is to get comfortable with the current volume as Daylight Savings is around the corner.

 <!---->
 ## SUNDAY JAN 30 🌧